yxyhack/Zentab/readme.md

 2. Click "Add to Chrome" to install the extension
 3. The Zentab icon will appear in your browser toolbar

+### Alternative Installation (Developer Mode)

+1. Download the extension source code from GitHub
+2. Open Chrome and go to `chrome://extensions/`
+3. Enable "Developer mode" in the top right corner
+4. Click "Load unpacked" and select the extension source code directory
+5. The Zentab icon will appear in your browser toolbar

 ## Usage

 ### Setting Tab Cleanup Time